 The cause for an unregistered Umbrella roaming client is almost always one of three reasons:

 Config File User ID—When an admin user downloads the config file (OrgInfo.json or OrgInfo.plist) for registering the Roaming Client, the user's ID is embedded into the file.
-If the user is later deleted from org, the config file will no longer function because the user validation will fail.
-In this case, another user with admin credentials would need to download a new config file.

 In either the Umbrella roaming client's tray/menu bar icon, or in the Umbrella dashboard, the status is yellow, showing Unprotected/Unencrypted.
 For more information about this state, including tests and potential fixes, see Umbrella Roaming Client: Unprotected and Unencrypted.